Glasat na Bulgaria season 6

-The sixth season of the Bulgarian reality singing competition Glasat na Bulgaria premiered on February 24, 2019, and broadcasts at 20:00 every Sunday from Blind Auditions to Knockouts and Saturdays during the Live Shows on bTV.
-Kamelia, Grafa and Ivan Lechev returned for their third season as the coaches of the show and were joined by Mihaela Fileva for her first season, replacing Poli Genova.
+The sixth season of the Bulgarian reality singing competition Glasat na Bulgaria premiered on February 24, 2019, and was broadcast at 20:00 every Sunday on bTV.
+Kamelia, Grafa and Ivan Lechev returned for their third consecutive season as the coaches and were joined by new coach Mihaela Fileva.

-Atanas Kateliev of team Grafa was announced as the winner for this season.
-Thus, making it Grafa's first win as a coach of the show.
+Atanas Kateliev of team Grafa was announced as the winner for this season, making it Grafa's first win as a coach of the show.